 Universal Hip Hop Museum in the Bronx getting $5 million boost in federal funds

-NEW YORK -- The Universal Hip Hop Museum in the Bronx is getting a major boost: $5 million in federal funding.
+NEW YORK -- The Universal Hip Hop museum in the Bronx is getting a huge boost in funding.

-The funds will go to construction of the facility at Bronx Point which is scheduled to open next year.
+On Sunday, lawmakers, as well as hip hop legends, gathered at the museum's construction site at Bronx Point and announced $5 million in federal funding will go towards the museum, which will preserve and celebrate hip hop.

-Sen. Kirsten Gillibrand and local elected officials will make the announcement official on Sunday.
+"This is a down payment because we are are planting the seeds for the next generation," Bronx Borough President Vanessa Gibson said.

-Hip hop legends KRS-One, Roxanne Shante, Grandmaster Flash and Eric B. will be among the artists in attendance.
+Hip hop legends KRS-One, Roxanne Shante, Grandmaster Flash and Eric B. attended the announcement.

-It's scheduled to happen at 1:30 p.m. at East 150th Street in the Concourse Section.
+"On behalf of hip hop's educational piece, this is so important," KRS-One said.

 Thanks for reading CBS NEWS.